mattlennon3/awesome-config/README.md

 ## Credits

-File structure and lots of other things heavily borrowed from [WillPower3309](https://github.com/WillPower3309/awesome-dotfiles).
+File structure, blocks of code and lots of other things heavily borrowed from [WillPower3309](https://github.com/WillPower3309/awesome-dotfiles).
 Thanks dude!